frequency-chain/frequency/designdocs/user-handles.md

 **Note:**

 * If retiring a ```Pays::No transaction```? then, we could skip both owner_key and proof_of_ownership.
-* If> retiring an MSA (```retire_msa``` call), frequency should also retire the handle associated with the MSA.
+* If> retiring an MSA (```retire_msa``` call), Frequency should also retire the handle associated with the MSA.

 ### Change handle

-As a network frequency should allow users to change their handles.
+As a network, Frequency should allow users to change their handles.
 This extrinsic will allow users to change their handles.
 Retired handles will be available for reuse after a time pe>riod set by governance.

 ``` rust
 Input